Nimdy/Dedicated_Valheim_Server_Script/gui/README.md

 This will open your sudo file, add the following at the bottom:

-THIS NEEDS TO BE BETTER BELOW!!!! never give www-data SUDO with nopassword....
-SECURITY matters
+THIS NEEDS TO BE BETTER BELOW!!!!
 ```
 # Valheim web server commands
 www-data                ALL=(ALL) NOPASSWD: ALL